akarasz/yahtzee/README.md

 ## TODO

 * websocket for announcing real time state changes
-* store should return concrete object and not pointer (pointer only works for in-memory, not for redis)
 * store games in redis with an expiration
 * use some kind of oauth (github? google?) instead of basic auth